 The default FreeBSD shell for the root user is

-is missing a few things I'd come to take for granted inbash
+shis missing a few things I'd come to take for granted inbash.There is no process substition via

-, so it's not possible to modify variables while chomping a command's output with a loop, like withwhile read -r line; do ... done < <(command)
+<(), so it's not possible to modify variables while chomping a command's output with a loop, like withwhile read -r line; do ... done < <(command)Most importantly, POSIX

-does not have arrays, so I had to resort to constructing variables names with indices likeFOO_$i
+shdoes not have arrays, so I had to resort to constructing variables names with indices likeFOO_$iusing string concat, and usingevalfor all reads and writes to them.

-I did manage to implement the dashboard in POSIX sh
+I did manage to implement the dashboard in POSIX sh;

 however its CPU usage was quite high for my taste.
 This was mostly